-Downtown Core - An area defined in the Unified Development Ordinance for Downtown Central Business District (CBD).
+Downtown Core - An area bordered by Chipman Road on the north, Route 291 on the east and U.S. 50 on the south and west.defined in the Unified Development Ordinance for Downtown Central Business District (CBD).

-Driveway - A (typically) private roadway or entrance used to access residential, commercial, or other property from an abutting roadway.
+Driveway - A (typically) private roadway or entrance used to access residential, commercial, or other property from an abutting public roadway.